 - Prioritize efforts for future product development and marketing initiatives based on consumer type (spa-goers, beauty institute-goers, physician-goers)

 Results from the survey are delivered in a presentation-style report.
 Below are details of how the survey is reported.

-Our survey will be conducted with approximately 500 professional skin care consumers in China and the U.S. and 300 professional skin care consumers for each country covered in Europe, as shown in Table 1.
+Our survey will be conducted with approximately 500 professional skin care consumers in China and 300 professional skin care consumers for each country covered in Europe, as shown in Table 1.
 A description of who is surveyed by consumer type is shown in Table 2.
 All consumers must have received a skin care service or purchased a skin care product through a professional outlet in the last six months to qualify to be part of our panel.